Investing can be rewarding but it is not without risk. Before you start, there are a number of factors to consider.

 By participating in the offer, the client automatically accepts the offer conditions and terms.
 DEGIRO may terminate the campaign prematurely or change the campaign conditions.
 DEGIRO will communicate any changes via the website.

-Participation in the offer is open to all clients who have activated an account at DEGIRO before the 1st of October 2021.
+Participation in the offer is open to all clients who have activated an account at DEGIRO on or before the 31st of May 2022.